Viasat/salt/README.md

 "S-expressions for Actions with Logic Temporal"

-An experimental tool to convert a subset of clojure into TLA+.
+An experimental tool to convert a subset of Clojure into TLA+.
 Although it is experimental it has been used to produce real, useful TLA+ specifications.

 You might want to use this if you know Clojure and are writing TLA+ specifications.
 Specifically it provides: